Johan4839/OrangeBeltGraduation/NOTES.md

     M -> Move

 # Second 🍅
-[ ] Remembered Alessandro comment not to rename public methods, so rolling that back
+[x] Remembered Alessandro comment not to rename public methods, so rolling that back [x] Add back unused public method for the same reason